Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Technical Validation

 \subsubsection{Classification using audio and acceleration signals}

 We investigated the classification performance of a multimodal classifier combining audio and acceleration data.
-For training, we concatenated the two-dimensional arrays of the time series of audio features and the time series of acceleration to form a single two-dimensional data.
-The performance characteristics of each classifier are shown in Table~\ref{tab:audio_accel_classification}.
-It was found that training with multimodal information improved the accuracy of the classifiers using the three models other than SVM compared to the classification of audio signals alone.
-In particular, the classification performance is exceptionally high, about 93~\%, for the CNN-based classifier.
-The training and validation curves are close to each other, and the validation curve is stable at a low value, as shown in Fig.~\ref{fig:loss_curves}c.
+The performance of each classifier are shown in Table~\ref{tab:audio_accel_classification}.
+It was found that training with multimodal information improved the accuracy of the CNN-based classifier to approximately 96\%, which is higher than when using single-modal information.
+However, for the other classification methods, the accuracy actually deteriorated compared to using audio signals alone.